crisward/dokku-require/README.md

 The `"dokku":{"plugins":[]}` array can contain a list of plugin names, which by default will be created with the app name and linked to your app.
-This will only work the official plugins which have `create` and `link` methods. ie.
+This will only work with the official plugins which have `create` and `link` methods. ie.

 * [CouchDB (beta)](https://github.com/dokku/dokku-couchdb)